MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-index-search.md

 # Searching and validating indexed content Microsoft Graph connectors

-You can now use an index browser to search and determine if specific content is indexed.
-You can also review its associated properties, like its associated metadata and access control lists (ACLs), permissions, and access status.
+You can use an index browser to search and determine if specific content is indexed.
+If an item is indexed, you can view its associated properties, metadata, permissions, and access control lists (ACLs).

 :::image type="content" source="media/manage-connector/index-search.png" alt-text="Screenshot that shows connector what users can see when they enter an item ID of an indexed item.":::

 ## Locate the item ID
 To search for indexed content, enter the unique identifier of the item in the index browser.
-If the item is indexed, it displays content, properties, and user access info.

 |Connector name|Input per item ID|Where to find the item ID|
 |:------------ |:------------ |:------------|